 Presidential candidates and their proxies were less active in meeting with voters indoors.
-Information from the CEC21 as of August 3 showed that 268 applications for 475 meetings with voters had been submitted.
-Most indoor meetings with voters were announced in support of Lukashenka - 437 meetings (92% of the total number of announced indoor meetings with voters).
-Sviatlana Tsikhanouskaya's team organized 25 meetings, Andrei Dzmitryeu's team - 9 meetings, Hanna Kanapatskaya - two meetings.
+Information from the CEC^{23} showed that a total of 290 applications for 506 meetings with voters had been submitted during the entire campaign.
+Most indoor meetings with voters were announced in support of Lukashenka - 464 meetings (92% of the total number of announced indoor meetings with voters).
+In most cases, meetings were organized using administrative resources and were accompanied by forcing employees of state-owned enterprises and budget organizations to participate in such meetings.
+Sviatlana Tsikhanouskaya's team organized 26 meetings, Andrei Dzmitryeu's team - 14 meetings, Hanna Kanapatskaya - two meetings.
 Siarhei Cherachen did not exercise his right.

 At the beginning of the campaign, mass events in support of the presidential candidates were not marked by any significant obstacles from local authorities.
 However, in the last two weeks of the campaign period, there were multiple reports of obstacles to holding mass events in support of presidential candidate Sviatlana Tsikhanouskaya.
 Rallies in support of Sviatlana Tsikhanouskaya were canceled in some cities over the past week.
 The formal grounds for canceling were "emergency repairs", "technical reasons", exhibitions of equipment, festive and entertainment events.
-On August 3, two rallies were cancelled in Stoubcy and Sluck; on August 4 - in Salihorsk and Viliejka; and so on.
-After a large rally of the joint campaign headquarters was announced in the capital's Družby Narodaŭ Park on August 6, the Saviecki district administration said that daily musical evenings would be held at the venue, including a festive event marking Railway Troops Day on August 6.22
+On August 3, two rallies were cancelled in Stoŭbcy and Sluck; on August 4 - in Salihorsk and Viliejka; and so on.
+After a large rally of the joint campaign headquarters was announced in the capital's Družby Narodaŭ Park on August 6, the Saviecki district administration said that daily musical evenings would be held at the venue, including a festive event marking Railway Troops Day on August 6.24